 Lucianne Goldberg was born on April 29, 1935, in Boston, Massachusetts.
 She was 87 years old.
 Her parents, Dr. Raymond Leonard and Lucy Jane (née Moseley) von Steinberger welcomed her into the world as Lucianne Steinberger in Boston, Massachusetts.

 She was raised in Alexandria, Virginia, a suburb of Washington, D.C., where her mother practiced physiotherapy and her father worked as a government physicist.
+She attended high school in Alexandria but dropped out at 16 to start a job.

 While still in high school, Goldberg began her writing career at The Washington Post at a fairly young age.
 Goldberg made the decision to apply for the position of press assistant in Lyndon Johnson’s unsuccessful 1960 presidential campaign.
 She was given a job at the Democratic National Committee after John F. Kennedy secured the Democratic nomination, and then she was given a seat on Kennedy’s Inaugural Committee.